Actindo-AG/Documentation/Payments/Operation/04_ManageCancellationsChargebacks.md

 In the context of a payment transaction a chargeback is a retroactive cancellation of a capture.
 It is initialized by the customer, for example, if he or she withdraws the payment.
 A cancellation is a revocation of the reservation of a product that has not yet been delivered.
 It is also initialized by the customer.

 > [Info] The most payment service providers create a new reference, when a payment has been cancelled or charged back by the customer.
-This means that the reference ID of a capture transaction has been changed in this case and you will not be able to identify the transaction here with the capture transaction ID.
+However, the most payment service providers support an original reference ID that you can use to search for a specific case in the whole payment process.

 You can use this procedure to display all incoming references to cancellations and chargebacks from a payment service provider.
 You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow, for example.
 In addition, if applicable, you can manually change the status of a transaction to *void* to clear the database.